riscv-steel/riscv-steel/README.md

 RISC-V Steel Core is distributed under [MIT License](LICENSE.md).

-### Project's goal
+### Project goal

-The project's goal is to help expand the adoption of the RISC-V architecture by creating free and open RISC-V hardware that is easy to reuse.
+The project goal is to help expand the adoption of the RISC-V architecture by creating free and open RISC-V hardware that is easy to reuse.

 ### Need help?